hashicorp/terraform/website/docs/registry/providers/docs.html.md

 The following frontmatter attributes are supported by the Terraform Registry:

 * **page_title** - The title of this document, which will display in the docs navigation.
 This is only required for documents in the `guides/` folder.
-* **subcategory** - An optional additional layer of grouping for the docs navigation.
-Resources and Data Sources should be organized into subcategories if the number of resources would be difficult to quickly scan for a user.
+* **subcategory** - An optional additional layer of grouping that affects the display of the docs navigation; [see Subcategories below](#subcategories) for more details.
+Resources and data sources should be organized into subcategories if the number of resources would be difficult to quickly scan for a user.
 Guides should be separated into subcategories if there are multiple guides which fit into 2 or more distinct groupings.

 ### Callouts